OLC-LOC-Bioinformatics/AzureStorage/docs/sas_url.md

 To create a SAS URL for file `file_name.gz` with default settings:

-`Azure SAS file -a account_name -c container-name -f file_name.gz`
+`AzureSAS file -a account_name -c container-name -f file_name.gz`

 To create a SAS URL for file `file_name.gz` nested in folder `outputs` with default settings:

-`Azure SAS file -a account_name -c container-name -f outputs/file_name.gz`
+`AzureSAS file -a account_name -c container-name -f outputs/file_name.gz`

 To create a SAS URL for file `file_name.gz` with an expiry of 15 days:

-`Azure SAS file -a account_name -c container-name f file_name.gz -e 15`
+`AzureSAS file -a account_name -c container-name f file_name.gz -e 15`

 To create a SAS URL for file `file_name.gz`, and save it to the file `sas_urls.txt` in your current working directory:

-`Azure SAS file -a account_name -c container-name -f file_name.gz -o sas_urls.txt`
+`AzureSAS file -a account_name -c container-name -f file_name.gz -o sas_urls.txt`

 To create a SAS URL for file `file_name.gz`, and save it to the file `sas_urls.txt` nested in folder `outputs` in your current working directory:

-`Azure SAS file -a account_name -c container-name -f file_name.gz -o outputs/sas_urls.txt`
+`AzureSAS file -a account_name -c container-name -f file_name.gz -o outputs/sas_urls.txt`

 #### Usage